-The 64-year old field marshal was the Italian army’s chief of staff at the outset of the First World War and would go on to become the architect of some of the conflict’s most futile and disastrous offensives.
+The Italian army’s chief of staff at the outset of the First World War, the 64-year-old field marshal would go on to become the architect of some of the most futile and disastrous offensives of the entire conflict.
 In 1915 alone, his ill-conceived assaults on enemy Alpine strongholds cost his nation more than 250,000 lives.
-But while hopeless as a strategist, administrator and a leader of men, Cardona did excel in one area: unalloyed ruthlessness.
+But while utterly hopeless as a strategist, administrator and a leader of men, Cadorna did excel in one area: unalloyed ruthlessness.

-An inflexible disciplinarian, he callously broke the careers of officers that failed to carry out his absurd orders to the letter.
-Enlisted men under his command were frequently put in front of firing squads for his own incompetence on the battlefield.
-In fact, nearly six percent of all soldiers in the Italian army were brought up on some charge or another by the aging tyrant and more than 750 men were executed on his watch — no nation shot more of its own during the First World War than Italy.
+An inflexible disciplinarian, he callously broke the career of any officer who failed to carry out his absurd orders to the letter.
+Enlisted men under his command were frequently condemned to firing squads for his own battlefield failures.
+Nearly six percent of all soldiers in the Italian army were brought up on some charge or another by the aging tyrant and more than 750 men were executed on his watch.
+In fact, no nation shot more of its own during the First World War than Italy.
 It’s even been claimed (although not without some controversy) that after a 1916 mutiny by soldiers of the 141st Catanzaro Infantry Brigade, Cadorna tore a page from history and actually ordered the unit to suffer a good old-fashioned decimation.

-While the term today is generally equated with a massive defeat, the Latin word decimation actually means “the removal of a tenth”.
+While the term today is generally used to describe a massive defeat, the Latin word for decimation actually means “the removal of a tenth.”

-In the age of the Roman legions, army units that mutinied, fled in the face of the enemy or under-performed in combat could be singled out for group punishment in the form of decimation.
+The term originated in the era of the Roman legions.
+Army units that mutinied, fled in the face of the enemy or under-performed in combat could be singled out for group punishment in the form of decimation.

 Incidentally, individual soldiers could also suffer bludgeoning for such crimes as theft, desertion, lying to a superior or even submitting one’s self to sodomy.
 Interestingly enough, same-sex intercourse was perfectly legal under army regulations of the day, but only for the solider who was the dominant player in the act.

 After a sentence of decimation was carried out, the surviving soldiers in the disgraced cohort would be forced to make camp away from the larger army.
 The reduced unit would have to subsist for several days on raw barley.
-It didn’t just taste terrible, but was also very hard on the stomach and intestines.
+Such a diet didn’t just taste terrible, but was also very hard on the stomach and intestines.